poiyomi/PoiyomiDocs/docs/general/faq.md

 2. Download the latest version of the Package if you haven't already.
 3. Import the Unity Package.

+> If you are using the VCC Version, please fully remove it from your Project, then add it again.

 This should help solve most issues with the Shader not behaving as expected in Unity, including issues with double-importing the Shader from an Avatar that included the Shader when it wasn't supposed to.

 If you are still running into issues, post some screenshots in the [Discord <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://discord.gg/poiyomi) and we'll be happy to help you out.